 a.
-Proposal describes and provides supporting documentation to illustrate that the project will be located in or provide benefits to a disadvantaged or low-income community or low-income households, properly applying all definitions and requirements for making such a claim.
+Proposal describes and provides supporting documentation to illustrate the project shall be located in or provide benefits to a disadvantaged or low-income community or low-income households, properly applying all definitions and requirements for making such a claim.

-Once the scoring process is complete a NOPA will be developed as described previously.
+Once the scoring process is complete, a NOPA will be developed as described previously.

-D. Maximizing Benefits to Priority Populations
+E. Maximizing Benefits to Priority Populations

-The Energy Commission anticipates the following minimum allocation of funds will be allocated to projects in priority populations:
+The Energy Commission aim to award the following minimum percentage of funds to projects in priority populations:

-- A minimum of 50 percent of funds to projects located within and benefiting disadvantaged communities (CalEnviroScreen 3.0 model1). - A minimum of 10 percent of funds to projects within and benefiting AB 1550 low-income communities (at or below 80 percent of the statewide median income).
+- A minimum of 25 percent of funds to projects located within and benefiting disadvantaged communities (CalEnviroScreen 3.0 model1). - A minimum of 5 percent of funds to projects within and benefiting AB 1550 low-income communities (at or below 80 percent of the statewide median income). - A minimum of 5 percent of funds to projects located within and benefiting AB 1550 low-income communities within a half-mile of a disadvantaged community.